Determines the power or the non-centrality parameter for the generic F-Test with (optional) Type 1 and Type 2 error plots.

 )Arguments

-non-centrality parameter for the alternative.
+non-centrality parameter for the alternative; either

 non-centrality parameter for the null.